 - Scoop the cookies onto a baking sheet lined with parchment paper.
 I made about 12 huge chocolate cookies.
 You can make smaller cookies if you wish.

-- Bake the cookies in the preheated oven just until they are starting to look glossy and have a slightly crispy crust.
+- Bake the cookies in the preheated oven until they look glossy and have a slightly crispy crust.

 How to Store Flourless Chocolate Cookies